SPECIAL REPORT

 2% Performance Bond

-* Pre-advise issued by bank
+* Pre-advise issued

 Bank responsible commitment of funds